An Extension to a Web Vocaulary Schema from GS1

 - DataHub | Company

-The Lotico San Diego Semantic Web Meetup Group is having a lunch time Networking gathering after the San Diego workshop. and would look forward to your joining them in talking about the new schema.
-You can RSVP to attend on their event page: Semantic Web/ e-commerce/SEO networking lunch – post GS1 e-commerce workshop
+The Lotico San Diego Semantic Web Meetup Group has a lunchtime Networking gathering after the San Diego workshop.
+And would look forward to your joining them in talking about the new schema.
+You can RSVP to attend on their event page: Semantic Web/ e-commerce/SEO networking lunch – post-GS1 e-commerce workshop.